The World’s Best Breads (and How to Make Them)

 Throw a baguette in a bicycle basket, and you're good for the day.
 The quintessential "eat and run" food from France, the baguette is so common that you’re likely to see people snacking on it as they walk.

-It's certainly an icon of the country, so much so that French President Emmanuel Macron wishes it would earn UNESCO status.
+It's certainly an icon of the country, so much so that it has earned UNESCO status.

-Where to Find It: La Boulangerie in New Orleans
+Where to Find It: La Boulangerie in New Orleans, Louisiana

 One of the largest areas in the United States with French influence is, undeniably, Louisiana.
 There is no shortage of great French-inspired eateries across the Crescent City.

 But to grab a crunchy, flakey, doughy baguette, give La Boulangerie a shot.
 While you're at it, stock up on a few croissants and a quiche as well — you won’t regret it.

 How to Make It at Home: Try this recipe from Baking a Moment.

 Also known as roti, chapati bread is one of the main breads that come from India.
 This light, airy, flaky bread is a thin pancake of whole-grain, unleavened bread that is cooked on a griddle.

 It's the perfect vehicle for eating hearty curries or chutney and can even be used to make sandwich wraps — though, of course, that's a more modern-day use.